Money Under Bottle Trick | Inertia Science Experiment

 Watch the efforts fail… watch them fail a lot!
 Just don’t laugh.

 Offer to try it, too, but if you actually do it, you get to keep the money.

 Start to carefully roll up the currency from one end and roll towards the bottle.

 When the rolled up bill gets to the mouth of the bottle, continue rolling but be careful to slowly nudge the bottle towards the far edge of the currency.
 Gently push the bottle in tiny increments as you roll up the bill.

 Be patient and you’ll pocket the winnings!

 How Does It Work

-This is a case where friction takes center stage and you have to work around it.
-There is some serious friction between the bill and the bottle and the bill and the tabletop .
+This is a case where “friction” takes center stage; you have to be ready to work around it.
+There is some serious friction between the bill and the bottle — as well as the bill and the tabletop.
 There is so much friction, in fact, that the bill pulls the empty bottle with it every time.
-To reduce the impact of friction, you have to roll the currency right up to the edge of the bottle opening and then nudge and coax the bottle to slide a little as you roll.
-This process is slow-moving, but doesn’t provide enough force to tip the bottle.
+To reduce the impact of friction, you have to roll the currency right up to the edge of the bottle opening and then nudge and coax the bottle to slide, little by little, as you roll.
+It’s a slow-moving process that doesn’t give enough force to tip the bottle.

 Take It Further

 Of course, the assumption is that you’ll be using older bills that may be a bit crumpled and dirty.
-Those factors increase friction.
-You really should practice with newer bills just to make sure you know what to expect with one.
-In either case, rolling the bill is a sure winner.
+Both of those factors will increase friction.
+Although old, crumpled bills ideally demonstrate friction, it’s also important to practice with those crisp, hot-off-the-press bills — just to make sure you know what to expect with one.
+In either case, rolling the bill is a sure winner!